AstroNuclPhysics ® Nuclear Physics - Astrophysics - Cosmology - Philosophy | Gravity, black holes and physics |

 These findings proved to be in full agreement with the earlier

-the solution gravitational equations without a cosmological term is also
+a cosmological term is also three-dimensional

-static, but its radius of curvature changes with time.
+radius of curvature changes with time.

 *) No specific place is the center of expansion of the universe,